harleylang/aws-cloud-practitioner-study-guide/guides/TheCloud.md

     - The AWS ecosystem.
     - The Azure ecosystem.
     rationale: A specific company's software offerings is *part* of the cloud but not *the* cloud.
+  hint:
-  hint: "The cloud" refers to the concept of renting server hardware rather than purchasing your own.
+  - The cloud refers to the concept of renting server hardware rather than purchasing your own.
 With that in mind, which option would be the best?
 </xprocket-element>